qfnsoilunion/UnionRegistry/replit.md

 - Built with React 18 + Vite for modern development workflow
 - Styled using Tailwind CSS with shadcn/ui components for consistent UI
 - Framer Motion provides smooth animations and transitions
-- Canvas-based oil flow animation for the hero section with metaball effects
+- Advanced canvas-based fuel flowing animations with realistic streams and particle effects
+- Interactive System Capabilities showcase with live transfer management, compliance tracking, and price monitoring
-- Responsive design with mobile-first approach
+- Responsive design with mobile-first approach and touch-optimized interactions
 - Client-side routing using Wouter for lightweight navigation

 **Backend Architecture**
 - Express.js server with TypeScript for type safety
 - RESTful API design with structured route handling
+- Password-protected admin authentication with bcrypt hashing
+- 2-factor authentication using TOTP with QR code generation
 - Request/response logging middleware for debugging
 - Error handling with standardized JSON responses
 - Audit logging system for tracking all administrative actions